oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 the extension would fail a mandatory test.
 The `default` value for this is `false`.

-For any failing test, a CSAF Extension Test MUST be provided.
+For any failing test, a CSAF Extension Test SHALL be provided.

 === Metadata
 <metadata>